-A competitive supplier is a company licensed by the Massachusetts Department of Utilities (DPU) to sell electric supply products to electricity consumers.
+A competitive supplier is a company licensed by the Connecticut Public Utilities Regulatory Authority (PURA) to sell electric supply products to electricity consumers.
 Eversource customers have the option to choose a different supplier, so what does that mean?

 Your Eversource electricity bill is broken into two main charges:

-Your electricity bill will still come from Eversource, but the amount you pay for your supply charge, as well as where the electricity you use is generated, can be changed by choosing to purchase your power from a competitive supplier.
+Your electricity bill will come from Eversource, but the amount you pay for your supply charge, as well as where the electricity you use is generated, can be changed by choosing to purchase your power from a competitive supplier.
+View your current supplier.

 There’s a lot to consider when switching electric suppliers, from the contract to the marketing tactics.
 Here's what to ask and what to avoid.

 - Is the chosen supplier licensed in my state?